Force Options Training Unit

 This course is designed to fully familiarize the law enforcement officer with a wide range of tactical handgun shooting techniques and considerations, including: gun safety, tactical movement, low light shooting, use of a partner in tactical situations, and more.

 Designed for patrol officers who are the first responders to tactical situations.
-This course includes instruction on legal aspects, assembly/disassembly of riffles, ballistic information, tactical deployment, and practical application of firearm skills.
+This course includes instruction on legal aspects, assembly/disassembly of rifles, ballistic information, tactical deployment, and practical application of firearm skills.

 This course provides the officer with training in the skills required to use the shotgun in tactical situations.
 Its covers basic shotgun, assembly/disassembly, firing while on the move, ballistics, and other advanced marksmanship and shotgun techniques.